tyler-cromwell/Retina/settings/README.md

 # Settings

 Face Detection, Rcognition, and video capture settings for each machine I've tested on.<br/>
-The classifiers named each setting file refers to a Symbolic Link under `data/classifiers` that must be created before running the program.<br/>
+The classifiers named each setting file refers to a Symbolic Link under `data/classifiers/` that must be created before running the program.<br/>

 ## Format
-- `[General]` - Specifies resolution for video capture.
+- `[General]` - General program settings, such as video capture resolution.
-- `[Detector]` - Specifies location for Face Detection classifier and `detectMultiScale` arguments.
+- `[Detector]` - Face Detection settings.
+Specifies location for Face Detection classifier and `detectMultiScale` arguments.
-- `[Recognizer]` - Specifies confidence ceiling for Face Recognition.
+- `[Recognizer]` - Face Recognition settings.
+Specifies confidence ceiling for Face Recognition.